 3.1.2 Assisting with elections and referenda where appropriate, including but not limited to advertising the election and collecting votes.

-As a result of COVID-19 this is not applicable.
+As a result of COVID-19 many of these were not applicable.
+In terms of the referendum, I provided feedback on the proposed questions at various stages and participated in discussion around them.

 3.2 Where reasonable, all Executive Officers are to be available for Executive meetings, national conferences, national and local campaigns, Executive training sessions and Executive planning sessions.